un1tz3r0/ytmusicapi/README.rst

     :target: https://github.com/sigma67/ytmusicapi/commits

-<<<<<<< HEAD
-A fork of sigma67's work-in-progress API that emulates web requests from the YouTube Music web client, that adds downloading of streams to disk for offline listening.

-Downloaded files are named and placed in subdirectories according to artist and album and title metadata, and the saved files are tagged appropriately using mutagen.
-Thumbnail images are downloaded as well and either saved to files (in the case of artist and album thumbnails) or added as image metadata tags (in the case of songs).
-Partially downloaded files are deleted if the download is interrupted.
-Existing files are skipped and not re-downloaded by default.

-Currently you need to extract your authentication data from your web browser and provide it through a file for it to work.
+YTMusicAPI
 =======
 ytmusicapi is a Python 3 library to send requests to the YouTube Music API.
 It emulates YouTube Music web client requests using the user's cookie data for authentication.

->>>>>>> 8f4dfd19eeae78d6fc66de7c82628a42f2ffbde5
+This is a fork of sigma67's work-in-progress API that emulates web requests from the YouTube Music web client, that adds downloading of streams to disk for offline listening.

+Currently you need to extract your authentication data from your web browser and provide it through a file for it to work.

 .. features